 April 17, 2019

-Daria Thorp, President & CEO, ACD/Labs
+by Daria Thorp, President and CEO, ACD/Labs

 You might have noticed that we at ACD/Labs have been co-promoting a Canadian business initiative called the Judy Project, and its recent publication “The Collective Wisdom of High-Performing Women”.
 The Project is administered by the University of Toronto, and is one of Canada’s leading executive forums, uniquely designed to support and prepare women for executive leadership and C-suite positions.
 It is named after a real person, Judy Elder, a respected Canadian business leader, who died way too early in the middle of her dynamic executive career spanning positions with IBM Canada, Ogilvy One, the Canadian Marketing Association and Microsoft Canada.